When Danny Young was eighteen, he was in a serious motorbike accident and suffered a catastrophic head injury.

-Now thirty and married with a young son, Danny works as a Support Worker at Autism Wessex and recalls how his life was transformed in a split second, twelve years ago.
+Now thirty and married with a young son, Danny works as a Support Worker for us and recalls how his life was transformed in a split second, twelve years ago.

 “At eighteen I was working towards becoming an electrician and, like most eighteen year olds, the world was my oyster.
 I loved my motorbike and seeing my mates and I was training to be an electrician.
 I had a steady girlfriend and life looked good.”

 Then in 2003 Danny found himself in a collision which altered the course of his life forever.
 Unconscious on the roadside CPR was performed on Danny who also sustained liver and kidney damage as well as a life threatening bleed on the brain.

 “Rehabilitation was slow and took a very long time.
 The bleed on the brain has left me with permanent short term memory loss and difficulties with my concentration, which means, without cues and prompts to remind me, I am continuously forgetting where I am supposed to be next.
 Both professionally and socially this has had a significant impact and meant I could no longer train to be an electrician.

 I was put in touch with the Brain Injury Charity Headways who taught me strategies on how to cope with my amnesia as well as giving me prompts to remind me of things and techniques to use day to day so I could rebuild my life again.